Luismbpr/0754_MLOPS_MLProd_Project/README.md

 <br>

 ## Libraries Used
-These are some of the libraries used:
+Some of the libraries used are:
     Docker
     Numpy
     Pandas